jhammarstedt/katacoda-scenarios/ghactionDemo/step3.md

 -->

 `steps` is the sequence of tasks the job will run, which we will define now.
-Under steps add the following lines:
+Add the lines underneath steps or replace the code with the following lines:
 <pre class="file"
 data-target = "clipboard">